Magic string

 In computer programming, a magic string is an input that a programmer believes will never come externally and which activates otherwise hidden functionality.
 A user of this program would likely provide input that gives an expected response in most situations.
-However, if the user does in fact innocently provide the pre-defined input, invoking the internal functionality, the program response is often quite unexpected to the user (thus appearing "magical").
+However, if the user does in fact innocently (unintentionally) provide the pre-defined input, invoking the internal functionality, the program response is often quite unexpected to the user (thus appearing "magical").

 Background

 Typically, the implementation of magic strings is due to time constraints.
 A developer must find a fast solution instead of delving more deeply into a problem and finding a better solution.
 For example, when testing a program that takes a user's personal details and verifies their credit card number, a developer may decide to add a magic string shortcut whereby entering the unlikely input of "***" as a credit card number would cause the program to automatically proceed as if the card were valid, without spending time verifying it.
 If the developer forgets to remove the magic string, and a user of the final program happens to enter "***" as a placeholder credit card number while filling in the form, the user would inadvertently trigger the hidden functionality.